sutta » mn » Majjhima Nikāya 114

 tañca aññamaññaṁ cittuppādaṁ.

-And each of these is a way of giving rise to a thought.
+And each of these is an arising of thought.

 Saññāpaṭilābhampāhaṁ, bhikkhave, duvidhena vadāmi—

-I say that there are two ways of acquiring perception:
+I say that there are two acquisitions of perception:

 sevitabbampi, asevitabbampi;